-Aruba is known for being the happiest island in the Caribbean, it has the sunniest days in the region, and it’s surrounded by the most beautiful beaches in the world.
-If you’re looking for the perfect island to getaway for one day, you’ll find it here.
+Aruba is known for being the happiest island in the Caribbean, it has the sunniest days in the region and is surrounded by the most beautiful beaches in the world.
+If you’re looking for the perfect island to get away from it all for one day, you’ll find it here.

 Guest post by Angelo Limon